-t is silent in the church at Ulrum, even though there is not a single empty seat.
-That building is overflowing.
-The people are even sitting on the steps of the pulpit.
-The voice of the minister is crystal clear everyone can hear him.
+t is quiet in the church at Ulrum.

+The building is overflowing.

+People are even sitting on the steps of the pulpit!
+The minister's voice is crystal clear, and everyone can hear him.
 His large audience listens attentively.

 In simple, clear language, he explains man's sinful condition.
 Man is dead in sin and lost in guilt.
-But he also proclaims the riches of grace in Christ Jesus who came to deliver people lost in sin from eternal destruction.
-In other words, this minister is preaching a truly 'oldfashioned', Reformed sermon.
+But he also proclaims the riches of grace in Christ Jesus, Who came to deliver people lost in sin from eternal destruction.
+In other words, this minister is preaching a truly 'old-fashioned', reformed sermon.
 I purposely write 'old-fashioned'.
-By that, I do not mean that the truth becomes old-fashioned because that remains new.
+By that, I do not mean that the truth becomes oldfashioned because that remains new.
 God's Word never changes!
-But with 'old-fashioned' we mean that in those days such sermons were rare.
+But with 'old-fashioned', we understand that such sermons were rare in those days.
 In previous chapters, we discussed that people no longer wanted to know about the reality that man is dead in sin.
 Most Dutch people were hostile to this message.
 They wanted to hear about man's virtue and goodness instead!